 How many pages should my writing sample be?

 Upload your best work.
-Most samples are about 25 pages for a PhD application, 30-40 pages for the MFA in prose or 15 pages for the MFA in poetry.
-Each Poem must start on a new page.
+Most samples are about 25 pages for a PhD application.

 Please do not submit any bound materials, CDs, or DVDs.

 Does the English Department provide a Fee Waiver?

 1. You have a record of superior academic achievement (send unofficial transcript);

 2. You are a U.S. citizen or permanent resident;

 AND you must meet one or more of the following:

 a) Come from an educational, cultural or geographic background that is underrepresented in a graduate study in your discipline in the United States or at the University of Michigan;